A Note on the Majorana-Oppenheimer Quantum Electrodynamics

 From the equations (\ref{2}) and (\ref{4}) it follows that photons coincide with antiphotons (truly neutral particles).
-In such a way, $\boldsymbol{\psi}$ ($\boldsymbol{\psi}^\ast$) may be considered as a wave function of the photon satisfying the massless Dirac--like equations.
-In contrast to the Gupta--Bleuler phenomenology, where the non--observable four--potential $A_\mu$ is quantized, the main advantage of the Majorana--Oppenheimer formulation of electrodynamics lies in the fact that it deals directly with observable quantities, such as the electric and magnetic fields.
+In such a way, $\boldsymbol{\psi}$ ($\boldsymbol{\psi}^\ast$) may be considered as a wave function of the photon satisfying the massless Dirac-like equations.
+In contrast to the Gupta-Bleuler phenomenology, where the non-observable four-potential $A_\mu$ is quantized, the main advantage of the Majorana-Oppenheimer formulation of electrodynamics lies in the fact that it deals directly with observable quantities, such as the electric and magnetic fields.